Alburo Law Offices

 GUIDELINES ON THE PAYMENT OF FINAL PAY AND ISSUANCE OF CERTIFICATE OF EMPLOYMENT

-Department of Labor and Employment (DOLE) issued Labor Advisory No. 06 Series of 2020 or “Guidelines on the Payment of Final Pay and Issuance of Certificate of Employment” defines “Certificate of Employment” and “Final Pay” as:
+The Department of Labor and Employment (DOLE) Labor Advisory No. 06 Series of 2020, otherwise known as the “Guidelines on the Payment of Final Pay and Issuance of Certificate of Employment” defines both the “Certificate of Employment” and “Final Pay” as follows:

 1. Unpaid earned salary of the employee;